In a battle of giant beasts vs. massive robots, the survival of humanity lies in the balance.

 Pacific Rim is truly an ensemble movie, with its sum greater than its individual parts.
 The overall performance by all of its actors is great.
 That being said, Idris Elba shines as the Bad-Ass Boss, along with Charlie Day as the ridiculous comic relief and Rinko Kikuchi as the true heart of the movie.

 Near the end, a mandatory sacrifice must be made, and it is a tad predictable.
-Other than that, the storyline is great, the monsters are scary and the destruction is never ending.
+Other than that, the storyline is great, the monsters are scary, and the destruction is never ending.

-Keep your ears peeled: As an Easter Egg, the computer system of GLaDOS — voiced by none other than Ellen McLain — is on loan from Valve’s video game, Portal, to make an audio cameo.
+Keep your ears peeled: As an Easter Egg, the computer system of GLaDOS — voiced by none other than Ellen McLain — who is on loan from Valve’s video game, Portal, to make an audio cameo.
 And be on the lookout for a very funny end-credits scene, one which will possibly lead into a sequel.
 Speaking of sequels, Warner Bros. has already greenlit a screenplay for the sequel, after Pacific Rim grossed more than $400 million in its worldwide box office.

 If you’re a fan of science fiction, fantasy, anime, comic books, wrestling, martial arts or Rock ‘Em Sock ‘Em Robots, you will LOVE this movie!